yeutterg/CarND-Advanced-Lane-Lines-P4/writeup.md

 In developing this project, I worked with a single test image to develop the processing pipeline.
 Once I was happy with the result at each step, I proceeded to implement the next step.
 I did not test each stage of the pipeline on all the test images.
 In hindsight, it would have been better to test various images at each stage of the pipeline for robustness.
 However, the pipeline worked perfectly on all test images.

-Looking at the [project_video.mp4 result](./output_images/out_project_video.mp4), there was some wobbliness on the concrete sections.
-This was also apparent in the [challenge video](./output_images/out_challenge_video.mp4), where the road surface appears lighter.
+However, the video was a different story.
+Normal sections tended to work well, but lighter areas (concrete, shadows, etc.) caused the detection to err significantly.
 This is likely due to the reduced contrast between lane lines and the color of the road surface.
-Setting different thresholds and averaging the previous few frames could prevent this type of error in the future.
+A lot of effort was used setting different thresholds, averaging the previous few frames, and eliminating outliers.

 To make the pipeline even more robust, I would test on vastly different road surfaces (e.g. different materials, roads with painted markings in the lane, etc.).
 This would likely increase the complexity of the pipeline.